Zach McKinstry Player Props: Tigers vs. Rockies

-Zach McKinstry -- 1-for-2 with an RBI in his most recent game -- will be in action for the Detroit Tigers versus the Colorado Rockies, with Austin Gomber on the mound, on June 30 at 8:10 PM ET.
+Zach McKinstry, with an on-base percentage of .276 in his past 10 games, will be in action for the Detroit Tigers versus the Colorado Rockies, on July 1 at 9:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Rangers.
+In his most recent game he had a hitless performance (0-for-3) against the Rockies.

 Zach McKinstry Game Info & Props vs. the Rockies